ljunggren/boozang-docs/README.md

 ![share-test-tokenized](/Users/matsljunggren/Workspace/boozang-docs/images/share-test-tokenized.png)

 It can also be retrieved from the IDE interface when sharing a single test.
-The user will again be prompted for a password to get a tokenized test URL, which can be run from the command-line.
+The user will again be prompted for a password to get a tokenized test URL, which can be run from the command line.

 **Running from command-line**

-There are many ways to run Boozang tests from the command line but here are the recommended options: Installing the test runner using the **Docker Xvfb container** or **Boozang npm package**.
+There are many ways to run Boozang tests from the command line, but here are the recommended options: Installing the test runner using the **Docker Xvfb container** or **Boozang npm package**.

 ## Docker Xvfb container

 ![docker-logo](images/docker-logo.png)

-The test runner is Open Source and the Docker container can be found here: https://hub.docker.com/r/styrman/boozang-runner/ and corresponding source code here: https://github.com/ljunggren/bz-docker-xvfb
+The test runner is Open Source.
+The Docker container can be found here: https://hub.docker.com/r/styrman/boozang-runner/ and corresponding source code here: https://github.com/ljunggren/bz-docker-xvfb

 ###### Installing Docker CE